Lost in America (Pavlov's Dog album)

 Lost in America is the third studio album by American progressive rock/AOR band Pavlov's Dog, released in 1990.
-Disbanded since 1977, Pavlov's Dog reformed in 1990 and recorded the album with only two original members, frontman David Surkamp and multi-instrumentalist Douglas Rayburn.
-The band's original guitarist Steve Scorfina and former percussionist Kirk Sarkisian appear as a guest musicians.
+The band had been disbanded in 1977, but reformed in 1990 and recorded the album with only two original members, frontman David Surkamp and multi-instrumentalist Douglas Rayburn.
+The band's original guitarist, Steve Scorfina, and former percussionist, Kirk Sarkisian, appear as guest musicians.

 Track listing

-All tracks credited to David Surkamp and Douglas Rayburn.
+All tracks are credited to David Surkamp and Douglas Rayburn.